-- There are opportunities for persistent errors, once the user has erred once ("bookmark this page," "make this your homepage" links as listed on the page you just saw). - Does YOUR site make it that easy for users to bookmark your real online banking site?
+- There are opportunities for persistent errors, once the user has erred once ("bookmark this page," "make this your homepage" links as listed on the page you just saw). - Banks should consider: is it that easy for users to bookmark real online banking sites?
 What is your expectation for your users' home page?
-Do you have a home page that you recommend that they use, perhaps something like an "institutionally tweaked" version of a popular start page, prominently featuring a convenient link to your institution's real web site?
+Is there a home page that you recommend they use, perhaps something like an "institutionally tweaked" version of a popular start page, prominently featuring a convenient link to the bank's real web site?
 (Regretably, most default bank home pages would make poor generic start pages for users, I'm afraid).